Laueana Growing

 Pungo Creek Butcher Dent Corn seed packet from Southern Exposure Seed Exchange

-In the milpa, each plant plays a role.
-The beans “fix” nitrogen from the air into the soil, where they and other plants use it as a macronutrient.
-The corn provides a pole for the beans to climb, and the squash shades the soil and reduces water evaporation with its large leaves (Landzettel, 2026;Kruse-Peeples & Marinaro 2016).
+Each plant plays a role so that the garden stays healthy.
+The beans “fix” nitrogen from the air into the soil, where plants can absorb it.
+The corn provides a pole for the beans to climb, and the squash’s large leaves cast a cooling shade on the soil (Landzettel, 2026;Kruse-Peeples & Marinaro 2016).
 These mutually beneficial interactions are what make the milpa so wildly resilient!

-A milpa can be built in multiple styles, using mounds or rows.
+A milpa can have mounds or rows.
 Kruse-Peeples & Marinaro (2016) report that the traditional Iroquoian way to build a milpa is by making mounds, which we will emulate.

-There are also “other sisters” important to southwestern Native cultures, which can be grown in a milpa (Kruse-Peeples & Marinaro, 2016).
+“Other sisters” are also important to southwestern Native cultures, and can grow in a milpa (Kruse-Peeples & Marinaro, 2016).
 For example, we will grow melons alongside our squash.

 Using lasagna mulching to build soil